 Below are snapshots of the WASHLET+ toilet families so you can start getting a feel for what each would look like in your bathroom.

 Now that we’ve explained how TOTO groups bidet seats with toilet families, it’s time to move on to STEP 3 of this article, where we’ll help you select a specific toilet.

 STEP 3: Choose a WASHLET+ Toilet

 Once you know what bidet seat you want and which toilet families are paired with that seat, it’s time to decide on a specific toilet.
-To make this a bit easier, we’ve put together a few comparison tables that visually present the differences between the toilets.
-The first table showcases the differences between toilets that are paired with the S550e and S500e bidet seats, and the second lays out the differences between toilets paired with the S350e, S300e, C200 & C100 bidet seats.
-Finally, we offer a table highlighting the distinctions between all WASHLET+ toilets.
+To make this a bit easier, we’ve put together a comparison table that visually presents the differences between the toilets.
+If this chart seems intimidating, don’t worry!
+Scroll past the table for an in-depth explanation of every term!

 Understanding WASHLET+ Toilet Terminology

 Mounting Style & Rough-In